rajalaxmi2006/PYTHON/PYTHON_BATCH/FILE_HANDLING/readme.md

 - reader() is used to read data from csv file
 - writerow([]) is used to write one row of data into csv file

+X mode : create a file if not exist or else through a error